psu13/mutable-hakyll/draft/qm-two-ways.md

 now a programmer and not a physicist (maybe).

 Later on, as I [took up physics as a hobby](reading-physics.html), I found a second path to quantum mechanics that was very different.
-I'm going to call this the non-historical and algebraic path.
-Books that take this path will often start out with just a few pages of rules that read something like:
+This path starts out with just a few pages of rules that read something like:

 1. Quantum states are written $| \psi \rangle$ and come from a complex vector space called